James Keith (Virginia judge): Early and family life

+In 1872, Keith married Lilias Gordon Morson, daughter of lawyer Arthur Alexander Morson, of Warrenton.
+She died in 1877 and in 1887, he married the sister of his first wife, Frances Barksdale Morson.
+They had two children, Juliet and Morson.

 American Civil War

-During the American Civil War, James Keith and his slightly older brother Isham Keith Jr. (1833–1902) enlisted as privates in the Black Horse Cavalry and served for the duration.
+During the American Civil War, James Keith and his older brother Isham Keith Jr. (1833–1902) enlisted as privates in Company H of the Black Horse Cavalry and served for the duration.
 James Keith was promoted to adjutant on December 7, 1863.
 After surrendering at Appomattox Court House, he was paroled at Winchester on May 30, 1865, and received a presidential pardon on August 19, 1865.

 Postwar

-After the war, James Keith resumed his law studies under John M. Forbes, a prominent lawyer in Warrenton.
+After the war, James Keith resumed his law studies under Forbes, a prominent lawyer in Warrenton.
 Fauquier County voters elected Keith to the Virginia House of Delegates in 1869 and he served in the session of 1869—70.
 In late 1870, he was elected as judge of the Eleventh Judicial Circuit, composed of Alexandria, Fauquier, Fairfax, Loudoun, Prince William and Rappahannock counties.

-Keith established an outstanding record as a circuit judge until January 1, 1895, when legislators elected him to the Supreme Court of Appeals, and his fellow judges elected him their president (chief judge) soon afterwards.
+Keith served as circuit judge until January 1, 1895, when legislators elected him to the Supreme Court of Appeals, and his fellow judges elected him their president (chief judge) soon afterwards.
 He continued as a judge and president until he retired on June 10, 1916.

 He was active in the United Confederate Veterans and presented a portrait of Fauquier County's General (and later U.S. Congressman and Senator Eppa Hunton to the Richmond chapter.

 Death and legacy

-Keith, who suffered from a heart condition, died of pneumonia just after New Year's day, 1918.
-He was buried at Richmond's Hollywood Cemetery beside his wives.
+Keith died of pneumonia on January 2, 1918, at his home at Cathedral Place in Richmond.
+He was buried at Richmond's Hollywood Cemetery.
 The Library of Virginia maintains his official papers.
 The Virginia Historical Society has some Keith family papers, maintained by Fanny Scott, the wife of Virginia Attorney General Robert Taylor Scott, and who led the Black Horse Chapter of the United Daughters of the Confederacy at Warrenton (the unit which had both sons of Judge Isham, and where that Judge Keith died and was buried).